Oklahoma Divorce Steps

 • The court issues an Automatic Temporary Injunction with the intention that both partners must cease incurring debt and dissipating money

-• If the divorcing parents have minor children and are residing in Tulsa County, the next divorce step is to plan out a Parenting Plan Conference
+• If the divorcing parents have the minor children, the next divorce step is to plan out a Parenting Plan Conference.
+The Tulsa county in this state puts compulsion of such conference on the parents of minor children who wish to get divorced

-• How the parents should divide time between the children?
+• How the parents should divide time among the children?

 • In the duration from the Conference to the issuance of the Final Decree, which divorcing partner must pay the bills of the children?